swift-nest/clutch/README-clutch.md

 <summary>

 ## Planning
-- User workaround's
-- Error messages, esp. hints
+- Try to avoid current user workaround's?
+- Improve error feedback
     - Capture SystemCalls for super-verbose mode of failure feedback?
 </summary>

 ### Bugs the user has to work around
 - Touch binary if rebuilt, but same (handle risk of false-positive build)

+#### New script is brittle
+- top-level code with misleading `// @main comment`
+    - workaround: rename peer.swift to main.swift
+- main style changing between top-level and `@main` on edit
+    - workaround: rename manually
+- Non-compliant Package.swift
+    - workaround: integrate manually

+#### Error feedback and codes
+- tracing is minimal, just build and run
+- workaround's: TBD
+- Error messages not clear or suited for users
 - `fatal error` added to build failures - by Script gacking?
 - handle build code=!0 errors nicely - currently shwift throwing
     - goal is to pass the same code back, no?

-#### Organize user messages
 - [ErrParts](Sources/clutch/ClutchDriverErrors.swift) needs UI work
     - agent: clutch, swift-build, etc
     - subject: usually missing resource or bad input or env var
     - problem: bug to fix
     - fixHint: need to support more hints
-- tracing is minimal, just build and run

 ### Missing user features
 - P2 CI+badging for reliability signal